Democrats plan impeachment and Twitter deletes Trump's account after Capitol chaos

 “Impeaching President Donald Trump with 12 days remaining in his presidency would only serve to further divide the country,” said White House spokesman Judd Deere.

-A Reuters/Ipsos poll conducted Thursday and Friday found 57%of Americans want Trump to be removed immediately from office following the violence.
+A Reuters/Ipsos poll conducted Thursday and Friday found 57%of Americans want Trump to be removed immediately from office following the violence on Wednesday.
 Nearly 70% also disapproved of Trump’s actions in the run-up to the Capitol rampage.

 Trump’s role in encouraging Wednesday’s chaos has opened a growing rift within the Republican Party.